 Solid vertical no print.

-When you have print that exceeds a few pixels on your label this could mean a few things.
-First, check to make sure that there’s not obstructions of debris stuck to the print-head as any paper or extra wax roller material that insulates the printhead will no longer transfer down to the label.
+When you have a print that exceeds a few pixels on your label this could mean a few things.
+First, check to make sure that there are no obstructions or debris stuck to the print head as any paper or extra wax roller material that insulates the printhead will no longer transfer down to the label.
 Next, re-seat the print head cable if an entire bank is out like this it could be a loose or bad wire connection in your cable harness on your printer.
 Finally, if all options fail you then replace the print head.

 This can happen slowly, or after a large print run.
-Over time there’s a few pixels on the print head that simply stop firing down to your labels.
-If only one of them is out not a big deal but if multiple start to fail it begins to impact bar-code scanning.
-This first thing you want to check is see if there’s any obstructions on the print head.
+Over time there are a few pixels on the print head that simply stop firing down to your labels.
+If only one of them is out not a big deal but if multiple starts to fail it begins to impact bar-code scanning.
+The first thing you want to check is to see if there are any obstructions on the print head.
 Use your finger to glide across the print head to feel if there’s any build-up.
 If there is, use either your nail or a plastic pick to scrape the ink and debris off of your print head and try again.
 Visually check to see if there is any white on your print head as mentioned at the beginning of this article.
-If there is white spots along your print head then it is worn out and you need a new print head.
+If there are white spots along your print head then it is worn out and you need a new print head.

-Light printing can effect the quality of your darker areas giving a flour-like effect but still retaining its clarity unlike the previous error.
-But light printing can also effect the readability of your text and can effect bar-code scanners.
-In most cases you can control this in the driver for your thermal printer.
+Light printing can affect the quality of your darker areas giving a flour-like effect but still retaining its clarity, unlike the previous error.
+But light printing can also affect the readability of your text and can affect bar-code scanners.
+In most cases, you can control this in the driver for your thermal printer.
 As an example, zebras can go from 0 to 15 in print heat.
-Ideally you would like to be somewhere in the middle where the blacks are solid but not bleeding and the pixels around the text is solid and crisp.
+Ideally, you would like to be somewhere in the middle where the blacks are solid but not bleeding and the pixels around the text are solid and crisp.
 Check the speed of your thermal printer and see if you can slow down the printing so the printhead has time to apply heat to the label.
 If you are already at the maximum density and you are still getting light print then you may be looking at a defective print head.

 We hope this information will serve you well.
 And perhaps save a few thermal printers from hitting that dumpster just because it longer conforms to the rest of the company.
 Thank you for reading.